 This first revival of Japan’s moshio salt was initially under the sponsorship of Nobuhide Matsuura, a Buddhist priest devoted to the protection of Japan’s cultural assets.
 His son Nobuhiro now heads a local association and museum that has exhibits and conducts demonstrations about ancient moshio salt-making.
-Amabito no Moshio is made by Kamagari Bussan, a public-private partnership between the town of Kamagari and Howa Shoji Co., Ltd., a modest-sized company engaged in trading food products.
+Amabito no Moshio is made today by Kamagari Bussan, a public-private partnership between the town of Kamagari and Howa Shoji Co., Ltd., a modest-sized company engaged in trading food products.
 Under president Oomi Takahashi and head salt-maker Hirokazu Ishii and his team of five people, the small indie business has become a leader in the use of natural, high quality salt in Japan.
-Their salt can be found on the tables of many restaurants in Hiroshima prefecture and is also used in a number of locally-made food products, including soy sauce and miso, a lemon hot sauce Lemosco, and a refreshing lemon cider, with a touch of Amabito no Moshio being added to bring out the flavor of Hiroshima prefecture’s famously sweet lemons.
+Amabito no Moshio can be found on the tables of many restaurants in Hiroshima prefecture and is also used in a number of locally-made food products, including soy sauce and miso, a lemon hot sauce Lemosco, and a refreshing lemon cider, with a touch of Amabito no Moshio being added to bring out the flavor of Hiroshima prefecture’s famously sweet lemons.
 Kamagari Bussan also offers a range of flavored specialty salts that benefit from their moshio salt foundation.
 These flavors include yuzu, matcha, herb, pepper, and ume (sour plum.)

 The Sea in Crystal Form